tauri-apps/tauri-docs/docs/guides/features/splashscreen.md

 }

 ```
-You can then import it to your project, in one of two ways:
+You can then import it to your project in one of two ways:

 ```js
 // With the Tauri API npm package: